avigad/mathematics_in_lean_source/source/basics.rst

 Mathlib tends to put spaces around binary operations like ``*`` and ``^``, but in this example, the more compressed format increases readability.
-There are a number of things worth noticing in this example.
+There are a number of things worth noticing.
 First, an expression ``s ≥ t`` is definitionally equivalent to ``t ≤ s``.
 In principle, this means one should be able to use them interchangeably.
 But some of Lean's automation does not recognize the equivalence,